+An business lawyer Arlington VA residents trust understands just how important an HR department can be.
 While the inner workings of your company’s human resources staff may seem a mystery even to management, in fact, a properly functioning HR department serves an essential role in any well-run organization.
 As federal and Virginia employment law grows increasingly complex, effective HR managers can help keep your business out of legal hot water with the variety of federal and state organizations that oversee the workplace.
-An Arlington VA business lawyer understands just how important an HR department can be.

 So, what does human resources do?
 Its functions can roughly be broken down into three categories: human, administrative and strategic.

 First and foremost, your HR department is the bridge between your employees and company management.
 As the federal Bureau of Labor Statistics observes, HR helps your organization attract, develop and retain the best-qualified workers in the positions where they fit best.
 As the department responsible for recruiting, interviewing and hiring, human resources is the first point of contact between the business and a potential new hire.

 Often, HR managers conduct initial interviews, thereafter, coordinating with the relevant departments for further meetings.
 As part of the hiring process, HR handles background checks and drug testing as well.
 Once a new hire comes aboard, HR takes charge of employee orientation and training.

 But HR’s responsibilities do not end with hiring.
 Your HR staff provides your workforce with a resource for basic company information on an ongoing basis, including supplying employee handbooks.
 Typically, HR is also involved in performance reviews and disciplinary procedures, as well as employee terminations.